usnistgov/ARIAC/docs/competition/trials.rst

         - The :yamlname:`color` field describes the part color on the AGV.
         - The :yamlname:`quadrant` field describes the quadrant of the AGV where the part is located.
         - The :yamlname:`rotation` field describes the rotation of the part on the AGV.
-        - The :yamlname:`flipped` field describes whether the part is flipped on the AGV.
-The :yamlname:`flipped` field can be set to :yaml:`true` or :yaml:`false`.
-If the :yamlname:`flipped` field is not defined, the parts will not be flipped.
-See the :ref:`Flipped Parts <FLIPPED_PARTS>` challenge for more information about flipped parts. :numref:`parts-on-agvs` shows an example of how to start the simulation with 2 parts located on AGV 4.
+        - The :yamlname:`flipped` field describes whether the part is flipped on the AGV. :numref:`parts-on-agvs` shows an example of how to start the simulation with 2 parts located on AGV 4.

 .. note::
     In all trials, AGVs are always located at their respective kitting stations.
 Competitors have to move the AGVs to the assembly station to assemble the parts.